eclipse-project/eclipse-project.github.io/pages/homepage/english.md

       We have been working with LGBTI+ refugees in Thessaloniki for more than a year and in that time have created a group that sustains itself and is co-conducted by the group members themselves.
+    subtitle: lorem ipsum
     title: network with other LGBTI+ support groups in Europe
-    subtitle: lorem ipsum
-section2:
-  title: Latest from our blog
-  button: See all posts
-donateSection:
-  title: Donate
-  content: Help us continue our work with your valuable contribution
-  button: Donate now
-section3:
-  title: Get in touch
-  email: eclipse_alkusuf@riseup.net
-  phone_arabic: +30 697 708 1273
-  phone_farsi: +30 697 708 3801
 ---